 Continuing degree-seeking students are registered for courses in one of four ways: through Auto Enrollment, through Pre-Registration, during the “drop/add” period, or via Instructor Consent.
 Summer courses follow a different process – for further information, go to the Summer Session Registration and Housing page.

 Courses may be dropped in the same manner until the end of Week 3.
-Drops made in sequence courses cancel the remainder of that sequence.
 Students may not drop below 3 classes per quarter.

 Students who cannot register themselves for a course may be registered by instructor consent.
 Instructor Consent is at the discretion of the individual instructor and is not guaranteed.
-Consent forms for subsequent quarters are available through my.uchicago.edu beginning the Wednesday after the end of Autumn and Winter quarters.
-Consent forms for Autumn quarter courses are available beginning the Wednesday after the end of Summer quarter.
+Consent forms for subsequent quarters are available through my.uchicago.edu beginning when Add/Drop opens.
 Professors may choose to use either the online or printable consent form.
-Note that printable consent forms will not be accepted by the Registrar’s office until Week 1 so signatures should not be solicited from professors until classes begin.

-Approved consent forms are submitted in person to the Registrar’s Office through Friday of Week 3.
+Approved consent forms are submitted in person or via email to the Registrar’s Office through Friday of Week 3.
 After Week 3, students may not add any class except by petition to the Dean of Students in the College.

 Many Core Curriculum and beginning language sequences are identified as “automatic registrations,” which means that students are automatically enrolled in the same course and section the following quarter provided that the section continues the same day/time meeting pattern.
 Students who are registered for an automatic registration course do not need to select or rank that course during the Pre-Registration process.